cwangm/CleaningDataCourseProject/README.md

 to on line 1, and subsequently serve as the work directory to which the final output tidy data will be saved to as a .csv file.
-After the directory path is specified, the user can run the entire script to completion to obtain the final today data saved as a .csv file.
+After the directory path is specified, the user can run the entire script to completion to obtain the final today data saved as a .txt file.

 Data download and read
 ----------------------